Open Data Hub logo

 • If you are using Open Data Hub groups, you are part of the user group or admin group (for example, odh-users or odh-admins) in OpenShift.

-• You have created a data science project that you can add a data connection to.
+• You have created a data science project that you can add a connection to.

 • You have access to S3-compatible object storage.